What is papular acrodermatitis of childhood?

 Papular acrodermatitis of childhood is a characteristic response of the skin to viral infection in which there is a papular rash that lasts for several weeks.

 Papular acrodermatitis of childhood mainly affects children between the ages of 6 months and 12 years.
-However, it has rarely been described in adults.
+It has rarely been described in adults.

 A clustering of cases is often observed, and a preceding upper respiratory infection is common.